Sentence Fragments

 3. He used to work at Burger Palace now he works at Taco Land.*

 How to Correct: Separate the complete sentences with (1) a period, (2) a semicolon, (3) or a comma followed by a conjunction (such as "but," "and," or "so").
+1. We listened to music all night.
+My favorite song was "Boogie Fever."

 2. I took English 1001 last spring, and it was a great class!